 Patients can anticipate practicing their newly acquired techniques and skills outside of sessions to manage anxiety in circumstances that may make them uncomfortable.
 Nonetheless, therapists should not push patients into such situations until they are confident they have the skills to confront their fears effectively.

 Therapists typically use several other approaches to treat anxiety disorders apart from cognitive-behavioral therapy (CBT), such as ‘group psychotherapy‘– it generally includes several individuals suffering from an anxiety disorder.
 It can be useful for both treating anxiety and offering support to patients.
-If you are in need of an anxiety support group or mental health counselor in Chicago, please contact CRC Treatment Center.
+If you are in need of an anxiety support group or mental health counselor in Chicago, please contact Chicago Rehab Center.

 Another technique used by therapists is ‘family psychotherapy,’ which allows family members to understand their loved one’s anxiety and learn how to interact with them that don’t reinforce anxious habits or conduct.
 Family therapy is beneficial for adolescents and children suffering from anxiety disorders.